nassim-sai/nassim-sai/README.md

 ### 🧠 About Me

-I'm a cybersecurity student with strong hands-on experience in **networking, cloud/container security, and security analysis**.
+I'm a network and cloud security engineer with hands-on experience in **networking, cloud/container security, and security analysis**.
 My work bridges theory and real-world implementation — from Kubernetes-native security platforms to ISO 27001–aligned monitoring architectures and secure network infrastructure.

 I actively work with **Kubernetes/OpenShift**, **Linux environments**, **Python**, and **network simulation tools** to design and demonstrate security concepts such as anomaly detection, NetworkPolicy compliance, access control, and secure architecture design.